Demonstrate understanding of wind speed and direction with this worksheet.

 Use the dropdown icon on the Download button to choose between the PDF or editable Google Slides version of this resource.

 Because this resource includes an answer sheet, we recommend you print one copy of the entire file.
 Then, make photocopies of the blank worksheet for students to complete.

 To save paper, we suggest printing this 2-page worksheet double-sided.

 Turn this teaching resource into a sustainable activity by printing on cardstock and slipping it into a dry-erase sleeve.
 Students can record their answers with a whiteboard marker, then erase and reuse them.

 Additionally, project the worksheet onto a screen and work through it as a class by having students record their answers in their notebooks.

 This resource was created by Melissa McLaren, a teacher in Massachusetts and Teach Starter Collaborator.

 Don’t stop there!
 We’ve got more activities to shorten your lesson planning time:

-An experiment to complete when learning about clouds and the water cycle.
+Use this science experiment when learning about the different types and features of clouds and how they contribute to the water cycle.

-Enhance your students' comprehension, vocabulary, and writing skills using a high-interest reading passage about Tornadoes.
+Enhance your students' comprehension, vocabulary, and writing skills using 4th Grade writing worksheets and a high-interest reading passage about Tornadoes.